NTSB: Driver in fatal Tesla crash was playing video game

 The board will determine a cause of the crash at the hearing and make recommendations to prevent it from happening again.
 Sumwalt says government regulators have ignored the board's previous recommendations for measures to prevent these crashes.

-The March 2018 crash involving a Tesla Model X SUV killed Apple engineer Walter Huang when it swerved and slammed into a concrete barrier dividing freeway and exit lanes.
+The March 2018 crash involving a Tesla Model X SUV killed Apple engineer Walter Huang when it swerved and slammed into a concrete barrier dividing freeway and exit lanes in Mountain View, Calif.

 Also, Huang did not brake, and there was no steering movement detected to avoid the crash, the board’s staff said.